pa-nic/homebridge-digitalSTROM/README.md

 ### DSS

-To grant this Homebridge plugin access to you digitalSTROM environment you first need to register and enable an applicationToken in your digitalSTROM server (dSS).
+To grant this Homebridge plugin access to your digitalSTROM environment you first need to register and enable an applicationToken in your digitalSTROM server (dSS).

 https://dss.local:8080/json/system/requestApplicationToken?applicationName=Homebridge